An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Input-to-State safety based control design

 In this section, we have derived the conditions on control gains for which the system is pISSf.
-In the following section, we will find additional conditions on control gains for which the system is ISSt - in addition to being pISSf.
+In the following section, we will show that the derived conditions for pISSf ensures ISSt for the system.